Stewardship and ESG Integration

 We believe that proactive ESG management improves long-term investment returns and that adopting a responsible investment policy throughout our business is the only viable approach to the creation of sustainable long-term value.

-Businesses and organisations do not operate in a vacuum, and while ESG considerations apply to all, we think they are particularly relevant to infrastructure businesses due to:
+Businesses and organizations do not operate in a vacuum, and while ESG considerations apply to all, we think they are particularly relevant to infrastructure businesses due to:

 - the long-term investment horizon and long-life assets;

 - the need to deliver stable long-term risk-adjusted returns;

 - the role infrastructure companies have in providing essential services to their communities; and

 - the significant positive impact that infrastructure businesses can have on the environment and carbon reduction targets.

 In addition, infrastructure businesses often operate as monopolies or quasi-monopolies and therefore good ESG practice is paramount to the long-term sustainability of the business.

 Prior to an investment being made in an infrastructure business, the team looks to evaluate all relevant ESG issues.
 No checklist can appropriately cover all the possible issues, so evaluations are made on a case by case basis.
 Risk assessment tools as well as country-leading expert advisors are used to help in this analysis.
 These tools also provide opportunities for benchmarking against similar assets and enable us to identify the early priorities post-acquisition, ensuring that no time is lost when we acquire a new infrastructure business.

 Ongoing asset management